 - Review their schedule.

 Make sure they know who will be handling their orientation on the first day.
 Ideally, this person will be waiting to greet the new hire when they arrive, but if not, at least they’ll know who to ask for.
 If you want to take this a little further, help them connect on social media beforehand.

 2. Tell them what to wear.

 Save them the embarrassment of showing up in the wrong clothes on the first day.
 Let them know what clothes they'll need to wear or bring to the job orientation.
 You can help them to prepare by sharing your company's dress code policy.

 3. Tell them what to bring.

-Below we have an email template we’ve created that you can use to send this information, but whether you use it or not, find some way of letting them know what they'll need for the first day.
+Find some way of letting them know what they'll need for the first day.
 If you provide everything, let them know that too.